tuneinsight/lattigo/mkbfv/README.md

 ciphertext = encryptorPK.EncryptNew(plaintext)
 ```

-But, since the public key and relinearization key of the multi-key scheme are not compatible with the BFV scheme, it is necessary to use the ```mkbfv.KeyGenWithSecretKey``` function to create missing the keys from an already existing ```rlwe.SecretKey```:
+But, since the public key and relinearization key of the multi-key scheme are not compatible with the BFV scheme, it is necessary to use the ```mkbfv.KeyGenWithSecretKey``` function to create the missing keys from the ```rlwe.SecretKey```:
 ```go
 // a is the crs common to all participants keys := mkrlwe.KeyGenWithSecretKey(&params.Parameters, a, sk)